sshmo/snippets/zsh.md

-    {LINUXUSER} is the user for which you are looking for the .bashrc **Install python3** sudo apt update && sudo apt upgrade sudo apt upgrade python3 sudo apt install python3-pip
+    {LINUXUSER} is the user for which you are looking for the .bashrc **Install python3** sudo apt update && sudo apt upgrade sudo apt upgrade python3 python3-pip pip3 install --user virtualenv virtualenvwrappe